redSlug/Make-It-Rain/README.md

 1. To get started with Tessel, by following [their instructions](http://start.tessel.io/install)
 1. Make sure you have `node.js` and all of the dependencies installed
-2. For debugging, plug your machine into the tessel via USB (you need to have tessel climate module plugged into slot B, you can you fake relay)
+2. For debugging, plug your machine into the tessel via USB (you need to have tessel climate module plugged into slot B, and relay module plugged into slot D)
-3. `tessel run app.js`
+3. To run in debug mode, use `tessel run app.js`
 3. To deploy to the tessel to have it run without your machine, use `tessel push app.js`

 ## Hardware Instructions
-### Conponents needed:
+### Components needed:
 1. tessel (a microcontroller that runs Javascript)
 2. tessel climate module ('climate-si7020')
 3. tessel relay module ('relay-mono')